-Much of the nurture we are seeking after is found in the context of our Community Groups.
+Much of the nurture we are seeking after is found in the context of our Growth Groups.
 They are designed to take us as a congregation in the direction of gospel-driven community.
+Growth Groups provide an informal space for spiritual growth and outreach in the context of loving relationships.
+Bible study's help us to grow in our knowledge of Christ.
 We desire to be more than just "Sunday Christians," or part of a mere “Sunday Church."
 The letter to the Hebrews, in 3:12-13, indicates that we need Christ-centered relationships in an ongoing way: "Take care, brothers, lest there be in any of you an evil, unbelieving heart, leading you to fall away from the living God.
 But exhort one another every day, as long as it is called “today,” that none of you may be hardened by the deceitfulness of sin."
 If we choose to be isolated or to settle for just superficial contact with the body of Christ, we make ourselves increasingly vulnerable to "an evil, unbelieving heart" leading us "away from the living God," along with being "hardened by the deceitfulness of sin."
 This is what we open ourselves up to apart from true friendships marked by accountability and trust in which we are "exhorting" each other and helping one another to practically apply God's word, as it centers on the good news of Jesus.

-In our Community Groups, we enjoy food and fellowship; interactively study God's word; get to know each another; and learn how to pray for one another.
+In our Growth Groups, we enjoy food and fellowship; interactively study God's word; get to know each another; and learn how to pray for one another.
 These things are simply not possible solely through a larger, corporate worship gathering on Sunday, as much as that is the starting point for every week in the life of CC.
 A more intimate setting is required for any depth of relationship to be reached.
-To meet this need, we offer Community Groups at church and various homes.
+To meet this need, we offer Growth Groups and Bible Studies at church and various homes.
 And, for students at UConn, we also offer on-campus Small Groups throughout the school year.

-If you wish to be involved in a CC Community Group, please know that you are welcome!
+If you wish to be involved in a CC Growth Group or Bible Study, please know that you are welcome!
 Check out the list below.
-Feel free to contact one of the Community Group Leaders to know more about where and when any of these groups meet or if you have other questions.
+Don't hesitate to ask if you want to know more about where and when any of these groups meet or if you have other questions.

 This ministry is directed towards our young adult singles, but is open to all.
 Our meetings are weekly on Wednesday nights at 7:30 PM and consists of a time of praise, Bible study, sharing, and prayer.

-These small groups meet on Thursdays during the school year for a time of praise, prayer, and fellowship.
-These small groups meet together for a time of corporate praise before the small group and then come together after the small group time for snacks.
+This ministry is directed toward our College Students.
+We meet on Thursdays during the school year for a time of praise, prayer, and fellowship.
+Small groups meet together for a time of corporate praise before the small group and then come together after the small group time for snacks.

 Covenant Chapel Fellowship (CCF) is a ministry of Covenant Chapel and seeks to fulfill the vision of Covenant Chapel at UConn.